-Revision Date Summary of Changes Revised by replaced and a passive mixing system was installed in the standpipe.'
+Revision Date Summary of Changes Revised by Updated the Underwood DWS distribution system details Removed the reference to 2008 when describing the Kincardine, Scott Point, Armow and Tiverton distribution system infrastructure.
+Updated the Scott Point DWS distribution details Revised the Tiverton DWS description to include 'The standpipe interior and exterior were recoated and a passive mixing system installed in 2016.' and 'flushing at least once a year in the spring, with additional flushing as required,' and 'an emergency generator is being installed at the Dent pumphouse in the fall of 2017' and updated the distribution system details Revised the Kincardine DWS description to include one vertical turbine high lift pump rated at 81 L/s at 82 m TDH and 'In 2016 the interior and exterior coatings were replaced and a passive mixing system was installed in the standpipe.'
 Added reference to the connection to the Lakeshore DWS and updated the distribution system details Element 2 - changed Environmental Compliance Officer reference to QMS Rep Element 1 - Removed reference to Environmental Services Department Added references to Wastewater where applicable Ministry of the Environment, Conservation and Parks and Climate Change name corrected References to the ORO changed to Environmental Services Supervisor as appropriate References to the Water and Wastewater Lead Operator position and duties were added